-There are different kinds of heart tumors in children.
-Most common by far are non-malignant tumors called rhabdomyomas.
-These are most often found on the lower chambers of the heart (the ventricles) and less frequently on the upper chambers (the atria).
+- Rhabdomyomas: These are the most common type of nonmalignant tumors.
+They are most often found on the lower chambers of the heart (the ventricles) and less frequently on the upper chambers (the atria).
 Often, more than one tumor will be present.
 Cardiac rhabdomyomas are more common in babies less than 1 year of age than in older children.
 Many of the children who develop them have an uncommon condition called tuberous sclerosis, in which additional tumors can form on the skin, brain and other organs.
 Fortunately, some rhabdomyomas spontaneously shrink or disappear on their own, without treatment.

 There are other types of heart tumors.
 Your doctor will discuss your child’s heart condition with you in detail to explain the tumor.